oxifinch/tasc/README.md

 ## Usage
 Run `tasc` on any number of files, for example `tasc src/*`.
-The resulting `todo.md` file should contain task items with the filename and line number attached, something like this:
+The resulting `todo.md` file should contain task items with the filename(relative to the `todo.md` file) and line number attached, something like this:
 ```md
 - [ ] src/main.c:32 Move these functions to their own separate files
 - [ ] src/parsing.c:78 This works, but the implementation is a bit janky